jpb06/nestjs-prisma-postgres-sandbox/README.md

 yarn dev:db
 ```

-:point_down: Then, let's inject some data in our database using:
+:point_down: Then, let's inject some data in our dev database using:

 ```bash
 yarn prisma:seed